 UC Clermont Student Employment

 Attention UC Clermont Students!
 We are excited to announce we are hiring various Learning Commons positions to work on UC Clermont’s campus!
-You have the opportunity to apply for the following positions: Academic Coaches, Academic Writing Center Tutor, Peer Tutor, Peer Leader, and SI Leader.
-Please use the red buttons below to explore each position more.
+You have the opportunity to apply for the following positions: Academic Coach, Academic Writing Center Tutor, Content Peer Tutor, Front Desk Assistant, Learning Assistant (for MATH 1061 only), Learning Community Peer Leader, Learning Community Peer Leader/Content Review Leader (for BIOL 1081 only), Content Review Leader (for BIOL 1081 only), and Supplemental Instruction (SI) Leader (for BIOL 2001C only).
+Click on the red buttons below to explore each position more.

 Are you ready to apply?